 Yes, you're only racing for 5km, but you still need to include longer runs.
-Everyone has a different definition of what they think of as LONG, but in this context, we'll be aiming for 45 to 60 minutes.
+Everyone has a different definition of what they think of as LONG, but in this context, we'll be aiming for at least 60 minutes.